elbadawyhm-source/deHemmat/README.md

 Table of Contents
 Table of Contents	1
-Chapter 1: Fundamentals of Volumetric Analysis	1
+1: Fundamentals of Volumetric Analysis	1
 1.1 What is Volumetric Analysis?
 1
 1.2 Why Use Volumetric Analysis?
 1
 1.3 Key Equipment	1
 1.4 Types of Volumetric Analysis	1
-1.5 The Mole Concept: The Language of Titration	1 Chapter 2: Neutralization Titration Theory	1
+1.5 The Mole Concept: The Language of Titration	1
+2: Neutralization Titration Theory	1
 2.1 Acid-Base Reactions	1
 2.1.1 Common Neutralization Equations	1
 2.2 Stoichiometry of Neutralization	1
 2.3 The Equivalence Point vs. The End Point	1
 2.4 The pH Curve (Titration Curve)	1
-2.4.1 Influence of Acid and Base Strength on Equivalence Point pH	1 Chapter 3: Standard Solutions and Their Preparation	1 3.1 What is a Standard Solution?
+2.4.1 Influence of Acid and Base Strength on Equivalence Point pH	1
+3: Standard Solutions and Their Preparation	1
+3.1 What is a Standard Solution?
 1
 3.2 Common Primary Standards in Acid-Base Titration	1 3.3 Preparing a Standard Solution: Step-by-Step	1
 3.4 Standardisation of NaOH	1
-Chapter 4: Titration Procedures and Techniques	1
+4: Titration Procedures and Techniques	1
 4.1 Setting Up the Burette	1
 4.2 Setting Up the Conical Flask	1
 4.3 The Titration Procedure	1
 4.4 Reading the Burette	1
 4.5 Determining Concordant Results	1
-Chapter 5: Indicators in Neutralization Titration	1 5.1 What is an Indicator?
+5: Indicators in Neutralization Titration	1
+5.1 What is an Indicator?
 1
 5.2 Common Indicators: Reference Table	1
 5.3 Choosing the Right Indicator	1
-Chapter 6: Titration Calculations	1
+6: Titration Calculations	1
 6.1 The Calculation Framework	1
 6.2 Worked Examples	1
 Example 1: Simple 1:1 Ratio — Finding Concentration of NaOH	1
 Example 2: 1:2 Ratio — Finding Concentration of H?SO?
 1
 Example 3: Finding Mass Percentage in a Sample	1
 6.3 Back Titration	1
-Chapter 7: Sources of Error and How to Minimize Them	1 7.1 Types of Experimental Error	1
+7: Sources of Error and How to Minimize Them	1
+7.1 Types of Experimental Error	1
 7.2 Common Sources of Error and Remedies	1
 7.3 Evaluating Precision and Accuracy	1
-Chapter 8: Real-World Case Study — Pharmaceutical Quality Control	1 8.1 Context and Problem Statement	1
+8: Real-World Case Study — Pharmaceutical Quality Control	1
+8.1 Context and Problem Statement	1
 8.2 Chemistry of the Reaction	1
 8.3 Experimental Procedure	1